Do you always procrastinate your tasks whether at home or office?

 Are you a reckless driver?
 Do traffic jams make you impatient and crazy?

 If the answer for all such questions is “YES” then you may have adult ADHD (Attention Deficit Hyperactivity Disorder).
 These are indications which you need to pay attention in order to lead a peaceful life.
-Many a times, such problems are mostly diagnosed or ignored.
+Many a times, such problems are mostly not diagnosed, or ignored.
 People may not realize that the problems they are facing may be related to adult ADHD, and need to be dealt with.

 Here are some signs of Adult ADHD: